By Danielle Silva and Lauren Zaren

 A defendant in a child sexual abuse case claims that he did not commit the sexual abuse incidents stated in prior testimonies of the alleged victims and the mother.
 His testimony followed that of several Yolo County Child Welfare Services workers called by the defense.

 The defendant, Margarito Alvarez, has been charged with nine counts of lewd and lascivious acts on minors under the age of 14.
-During his testimony, Mr. Alvarez stated that he had met the children’s mother, “M,” through his work on vehicles.
+During his testimony, Mr. Alvarez stated that he had met the children’s mother, through his work on vehicles.
 She had called him over to help her fix her car multiple times and they appeared to get along.
-One day, when she was bringing the children home from school, M. introduced Mr. Alvarez to her twins.
+One day, when she was bringing the children home from school, the mother introduced Mr. Alvarez to her children.
 Prior to that, he did not know she had children.

-The mother invited Mr. Alvarez to stay in the house at night, which he refused multiple times.
-In January 2018, he would finally stay at the house after one of the caretakers of the house, “P,” had to go to Mexico to take care of her sick mother.
+He stated that the mother invited Mr. Alvarez to stay in the house at night, which he refused multiple times.
+In January 2018, he would finally stay at the house after one of the caretakers of the house, had to go to Mexico to take care of her sick mother.
 The family had stated they wanted Mr. Alvarez there to protect them in the house.

-Mr. Alvarez still slept over after P returned, despite P not wanting him to be there.
-He originally had been sleeping on the floor of the bedroom of M and the children, but eventually slept on a mattress.
+Mr. Alvarez still slept over after the caretaker returned, despite the caretaker not wanting him to be there.
+He originally had been sleeping on the floor of the bedroom of the mother and the children, but eventually slept on a mattress.
 He would avoid sharing a bed with any of the children originally, but the children insisted they wanted to sleep in the same bed with him.
 The defendant stated one child wanted to sleep beside him as she would be sleeping beside a father, as they also addressed him as “Dad.”
 He would eventually sleep in the same mattress as that child, and the twins would alternate sleeping beside him.

 The defendant pressed he was never alone with the children and that he never touched the children.
 He only learned about the allegations of child sexual abuse when he was arrested.
 Any time he was with the children, he stated, there was always another adult there.